jacekpoz/nte/README.md

 ## templates

-a template can take an arbitrary number of arguments and returns `{ name, output }`
+a template can take an arbitrary number of arguments and returns `{ name, format, output }`:

+- `name` - used as a template ID for the entries
+- `format` - the extension of the output file (ignored if an entry defines `file`)
+- `output` - string if in a base template, entry to another template otherwise

 example template:
 ```nix